KeatonBuddy/MDSC-351/README.md

 - Binarized allele calls into ±1.

-- Conducted GWAS using the rrBLUP::GWAS() function and visualized results with Manhattan and QQ plots citeturn1file2.
+- Conducted GWAS using the rrBLUP::GWAS() function and visualized results with Manhattan and QQ plots.

 ## Key Findings